mlibrary/about-amherst/src/content/home.md

 ---
 templateKey: home-page
 taglineSection:
-  text: Digital First.
-Open Access.
+  text: Open Access.
 Peer Reviewed.
-We produce pathbreaking
+We produce pathbreaking scholarship with a
-    scholarship with a liberal arts ethos and make it available to readers everywhere as digital, open-access work.
+    liberal arts ethos and make it available to readers everywhere as digital, open-access work and affordable paper-back books.
 newsletterSection:
   buttonLabel: Subscribe
   description: Stay current with our quarterly newsletter